-The Group provides insurance covering medical treatments and accidents to eligible employees.
+The Group provides insurance covering illness and accidents to eligible employees.
 In order to avoid accidents and ensure that all employees work in a safe manner, we implement tailor-made "Workplace Health and Safety Manual" for different working conditions and needs which stipulates clearly the safety procedures as well as emergency response plans.
-Those established policies and guidelines will be reviewed periodically and further improved to better protect our employees.
+These established policies and guidelines will be reviewed periodically and further improved to better protect our employees.
 At the same time, first aid kit is available at each workplace to ensure that any employee who is injured or ill at work can receive immediate attention.

-In 2021, the Group has maintained a good and safe working environment and was not subject to any punishment by the government and did not have any litigation pertaining to employee health and safety issues.
+In 2022, the Group was not subject to any punishment by the government and did not have any litigation pertaining to employee health and safety issues.

 In New Zealand, we have strictly complied with The Health and Safety at Work Act 2015 (the "HSWA") which came into force in April 2016 to ensure that the health and safety of people employed or engaged is not put at risk from work carried out by the Company.
-To fulfill commitment of providing a safe working environment and equipment to all contractors and employees, the Group has gradually implemented a new safety management system to assist the contractors and employees to better identify and manage risks factors in the workplace.
+To fulfill commitment of providing a safe working environment and equipment to all contractors and employees, the Group has gradually implemented a new safety management system to assist the contractors and employees to better identify and manage risks in the workplace.
 In addition, our New Zealand forest managers have arranged training to the employees of our contractors to enhance their understanding of the requirements under the HSWA and keep their knowledge of work health and safety matters up-to-date.
 A clean health and safety policy and procedure is adopted which will be reviewed and updated periodically.